WasmEdge/WasmEdge/docs/book/en/src/extend/plugin/externref.md

 # Customized External References

-[External References](https://webassembly.github.io/reference-types/core/syntax/types.html#syntax-reftype) denotes an opaque and unforgeable reference to a host object.
+[External References](https://webassembly.github.io/reference-types/core/syntax/types.html#syntax-reftype) denotes an opaque and unforgetable reference to a host object.
 A new `externref` type can be passed into a Wasm module or return from it.
 The Wasm module cannot reveal an `externref` value's bit pattern, nor create a fake host reference by an integer value.

 ## Tutorial